ZuBB/portage3/issues.md

         - portageq
     + find calls for install/uninstall actions
 * Script class
-    + convert scripts to tasks; runt unblocking tasks in parallel. etc
-    + split tasks into parts (for scripts like *_pN.rb).
-Parts may be threaded or not
-    + check dependant tables before filling current one
     + keep in mind that need to have easy way to debug specified item(s)
     + make database and logger modules injectable into Script/Worker class
     + create reusable 'modules' for case(s) like this: fill 'missed' categories